MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 > [!NOTE]
 > If you experience any issues with reports on fitting on A4 paper, try changing the dimensions of the report page width to 8.27 in and the height to 11.69 in.
 See details on how to do that on Bob Cornelissen's [BICTT blog](http://www.bictt.com/blogs/bictt.php/2009/03/17/sql-reporting-services-render-pdf-in-a4-1).

-Select the required tab for steps to print MHTML, PDF, or Microsoft Excel reports:

 #### Print MHTML reports